From Airbnb to the local rental agencies, what are your options?

 Few travellers get beyond typing in “Airbnb Barcelona” to Google these days when searching for a short-term holiday rental, but in fact the City of Counts (as we like to call it), has dozens of local apartment operators in the city – many of whom actually have cheaper deals than you’ll find on the global portals.
 We share some recommended companies, and some tips on finding an affordable place to stay.

 One of the biggest travel trends in recent years has been the rise in the popularity of apartments over hotels in terms of accommodation for breaks abroad.
 It makes a lot of sense really.
-Whilst there’s no taking away from the glitzy feeling one gets of checking into a posh hotel for the weekend, flirting with the cute receptionist and having the bellboy carry up your inconveniently heavy luggage to your penthouse suite, there are plenty of practical advantages for choosing apartments for your stay…
+Whilst there’s no taking away from the glitzy feeling one gets of checking into a posh hotel for the weekend, checking in with the nice receptionist and having the bellboy carry up your inconveniently heavy luggage to your penthouse suite, there are plenty of practical advantages for choosing apartments for your stay…

 The most obvious advantage is that the prices tend to be on the friendlier side – after all their operators don’t have to pay huge overheads on rent, staff, electricity etc. in the same way hotels do.
 But people aren’t switching for economical reasons alone.
 Having your own flat in Barcelona is a way of making yourself feel right at home, a kind of short-term resident if you will, rather than a holiday-maker.